About Aspinden Care Home

 Yes, there is a ban on all Illicit substances and illegal drugs at this service.

-Personal IT equipment is allowed, and clients have access to the service’s Wi-Fi network.
+Personal IT equipment is allowed, and resident have access to the service’s Wi-Fi network.

-Are clients allowed to drink in their rooms?
+Are residents allowed to drink in their rooms?

 How do you meet specific cultural needs, including language?